 You also get some great resources produced by clubs and Society's like careers guides with internship opportunities.
 Students have made lifelong friends at a club event they attended in their first year of university.

-The Business School Clubs and Societies are supported by our Program Coordinator, who is available to assist new and existing clubs and societies with any support or funding they may require throughout the year.
+The Business School Clubs and Societies are supported by our Student Experience Programs Coordinator, who is available to assist new and existing clubs and societies with any support or funding they may require throughout the year.

 Below is a sample of the Clubs and Societies that are aligned with the University of Sydney Business School.
 For a full list of Clubs and Societies at the University of Sydney, please visit the University of Sydney Union website.